Beauty and the Beast (1991 film): Script rewrite and musicalization

 Upon seeing the initial storyboard reels in 1989, Walt Disney Studios chairman Jeffrey Katzenberg was dissatisfied with Purdum's idea and ordered that the film be scrapped and started over from scratch.
 A few months after starting anew, Purdum resigned as director.
 The studio had approached John Musker and Ron Clements to direct the film, but they turned down the offer, saying they were "tired" after just having finished directing Disney's recent success The Little Mermaid.
 Katzenberg then hired first-time feature directors Kirk Wise and Gary Trousdale.
 Wise and Trousdale had previously directed the animated sections of Cranium Command, a short film for a Disney EPCOT theme park attraction.
 In addition, wanting another musical film, Katzenberg asked songwriters Howard Ashman and Alan Menken, who had written the song score for The Little Mermaid, to turn Beauty and the Beast into a Broadway-style musical film in the same vein as Mermaid.

 Ashman, who at the time had learned he was dying of complications from AIDS, had been working with Disney on a pet project of his, Aladdin, and only reluctantly agreed to join the struggling production team.
 To accommodate Ashman's failing health, pre-production of Beauty and the Beast was moved from London to the Residence Inn in Fishkill, New York, close to Ashman's New York City home.
 Here, Ashman and Menken joined Wise, Trousdale, Hahn, and Woolverton in retooling the film's script.
 Since the original story had only two major characters, the filmmakers enhanced them, added new characters in the form of enchanted household items who "add warmth and comedy to a gloomy story" and guide the audience through the film, and added a "real villain" in the form of Gaston.
+Ashman and Woolverton agreed that their story should really be the Beast's story, since according to Hahn "He’s the guy trapped in the monkey suit who has to redeem himself during the course of the movie.
+The meter’s ticking for him."

+The film also incorporates ideas from the 1946 French film directed by Jean Cocteau.
 These ideas were somewhat similar to elements of the 1946 French film version of Beauty and the Beast, which introduced the character of Avenant, an oafish suitor somewhat similar to Gaston, as well as inanimate objects coming to life in the Beast's castle.
 The animated objects were, however, given distinct personalities in the Disney version.
 By early 1990, Katzenberg had approved the revised script, and storyboarding began again.
 The production flew story artists back and forth between California and New York for storyboard approvals from Ashman, though the team was not told the reason why.